yonatan895/Quiz/README.md

 pip install pillow

+How to compile the project:

+clone this git repository to your filesystem by typing "git clone https://github.com/yonatan895/Quiz" at yout ide terminal

-compile the file by typing in the console $python python_quiz.py
+Type cd Quiz , and compile the program by typing in the console "python quiz.py"